 Conversely, GadgetsNow has a full listing that claims the Mi Mix 4 will contain Qualcomm Snapdragon 855 Plus processor, 128GB of storage, 6GB of RAM, a 6.4in display, plus quadruple cameras in a 108Mp + 16Mp + 12Mp + 8Mp configuration.

 Frankly, we’ve no idea at the moment.
 If Xiaomi swings for the fences, then the Mi Alpha-style would be an incredible flagship that could set the stage for the year ahead, if it plays safe then the model outlined by GadgetsNow sounds quite plausible.

-We’ll all just have to wait and see.
-In the meantime, check out our roundup of the best Chinese phones to see what the Mi Mix 4 will have to beat when it finally arrives.
+You can also check out our roundup of the best Chinese phones to see what the Mi Mix 4 will have to beat when it finally arrives.